 What is HFR?

-HFR stands for High Frame Rate.
-It relates to any content that is filmed at a higher frame rate than the standard 24 frames per second (fps) used for the majority of films.
 Why 24fps?
-It was chosen as the standard because it is the minimum frame rate that can produce decent sound quality.
+It was chosen as the standard for big screen movie releases because it is the minimum frame rate that can produce decent sound quality.
 It was also chosen because it didn't use up too much film, so costs could be kept down.
+UK television has generally been broadcast at 24fps for many years.

-Fps refers to the number of discrete images displayed by a device every second.
-The human brain can interpret between 1 and 5 individual images as separate images, anymore and they're perceived as motion.
+Frames per second (FPS) refers to the number of discrete images displayed by a device every second.
+The human brain can interpret between one and five individual images separately, any more and they're perceived as motion.
 As the number of frames per second increases, the motion becomes smoother and motion blur is eradicated.
 This is because the brain can't really distinguish between individual images around and above the 50fps mark.

 If you're not sure exactly what effect changing the frame rate has on a picture, this website provides a great example.